michaeled/FormsPopup/README.md

 # Xamarin.Forms Popup View

 This repository houses an example of using the Xamarin.Forms API to create a popup view.
-I chose not to use any native APIs while implementing the view, as I wished to use this as a learning experience.
+I chose not to use any native APIs while implementing the view, as I wished to experiment with the framework.
 That said, it's still a fairly *featureful* implementation.

 **Projects**